MicrosoftDocs/azure-dev-docs/articles/javascript/core/use-azure-sdk.md

 ## Asynchronous paging of results

-An SDK method can return an asynchronous iterator to allow for asynchronous results.
+An SDK method can return an asynchronous iterator, [PagedAsyncIterableIterator](/javascript/api/@azure/core-paging/pagedasynciterableiterator), to allow for asynchronous results.
 The results may use paging and continuation tokens to break up result sets.

 The following JavaScript example demonstrates asynchronous paging.
 The code sets an artificially short paging size of 2 in order to quickly and visually demonstrate the process when you run the sample code in debug.